-Equipment that is used for in-process manufacturing applications needs to be calibrated through the scale’s entire working range to assure accurate performance.
+Equipment that is used for in-process manufacturing applications needs to be calibrated through the Scale’s entire working range to assure accurate performance.
 For example, an improperly calibrated ready-mix batch plant can produce concrete that does not meet specifications and that concrete can lead to premature structural failure and potentially catastrophic outcomes.
 Avoid the unknown potential costs and risks of not calibrating your equipment which could outweigh the investment of regular calibration.
 Entrusting your calibration to a professional is equally as important as scheduling the routine maintenance itself.
-Southwestern Scale Company Inc has the experience, knowledge, and capability to deliver.
+SWSCALE has the experience, knowledge, and capability to deliver.
 Contact one of our experts today.

 For more information about Scales for sale or rent, Scale Calibration, or other services, call one of our experts today at 602-243-3951.